bd395/CHEME-5440-7770-S20/Prelim/README.md

 The Excel file ``Prelim_I.xlsx`` contains all answers, including graphs and qualitative responses.

 Question 1 is contained within the first tab.
-Accompanying Julia code is within the Q1 folder.
+Accompanying Julia code (only used to calculate degradation constant) is within the Q1 folder.
 For specific calculation details please refer to the cell formulas which point to the intake values.

 Question 2 occupies the second tab.
 Accompanying Julia code is within the Q2 folder.
 The excel file mentions which script is used if any for each problem.